Carmine Cucciniello

-Carmine Cucciniello (born 27 December 1988 in Avellino) is an Italian football player.
+Carmine Cucciniello (born 27 December 1988) is an Italian football player.
 He currently plays for Arezzo.

 Club career

 Early career

 Cucciniello was born in Avellino on 27 December 1988 and started playing football in the youth team of Avellino, the club of his hometown.
 He went on to make his professional debut, aged 17, as a starter in a Coppa Italia game against Albinoleffe, on 19 August 2006.

 Sampdoria

 During the January 2007 transfer window, Serie A club Sampdoria signed Cucciniello in a temporary deal, with option to buy at the end of the season.
 At the beginning of the 2007–08 campaign, Cucciniello was bought by Sampdoria and during that season he won, with the Primavera team, which is now an under-19 team, a Scudetto Primavera.

 He never made his first team and Serie A debut with Samp, but he was sent on loan in lower Italian division teams to improve, such as Perugia.